furknozg/cw-event-logger/README.md

 To test compose a JSON post request, send it to either to the url given above, or if you're authenticated locally, to localhost:8080/ it may take a little to reflect from pubsub to bigquery but it will.
 You can observe the table on Bigquery at the events dataset on the logs table.
 After the reflection you can use the same endpoint with a get request to observe the analytics.

+The database is not populated so not much will show, if you desire to do so, make sure it is called the logs table for now (I forgot to set its name as an env variable).